 This brings me to Taptic Engine, probably the underdog of 3D Touch that deserves some more credit.
 Without it, I can imagine using 3D Touch would have been more cumbersome, as the precise haptic feedback is very helpful in telling you that the phone has accepted your pressured input.
 I can also imagine developers (especially game developers) making good use of this haptic feedback to make their apps more immersive.

 Overall, after using 3D Touch on an iPhone 6s for a couple of days, I’m a little doubtful if I’ll make the most of it from the get-go.
 This is because some actions aren’t necessarily much faster than performing them traditionally, given the recall overhead.
 For instance, pressing and holding the ‘create a contact’ action on the Phone app is a second or two faster than opening the app, and then tapping the ‘+’ icon on the top-right corner; provided I remember there’s such a shortcut available with 3D Touch in the first place.
-Another example about speed — a hard swipe from the left corner of the screen to bring up multitasking roughly takes as much time as double-tapping on the home button to do the same.
+Another example of speed — a hard swipe from the left corner of the screen to bring up multitasking roughly takes as much time as double-tapping on the home button to do the same.

 The most useful thing about 3D Touch for me was the ability to peek into links in the Safari web browser.
 I’ll also add that 3D Touch has made using the phone somewhat easier with one hand.
 In closing, I will say this — 3D Touch is spot on when it comes to hardware.
-The iPhone 6s’ ability to recognise varying degrees of pressure is extremely accurate; something you realise when apply varying amounts of pressure on say a Live Wallpaper.
+The iPhone 6s’ ability to recognize varying degrees of pressure is extremely accurate; something you realize when applying varying amounts of pressure on say a Live Wallpaper.
 It’s the way the software is making use of this hardware which is somewhat in question.
-It can be generally useful, but don’t expect a ground-breaking change in the way you interact with a smartphone.
+It can be generally useful but don’t expect a ground-breaking change in the way you interact with a smartphone.
 Thankfully, Apple has opened the doors for developers to use this tech from day one, so I’m completely expecting some crazy apps that use it and bowl me over.
 I’m also hopeful refinements to 3D Touch will come from Apple in iOS 10 next year.
 So, if you’re wanting to buy the iPhone 6s, it’s safe to say 3D Touch will give you more in the future, than what it can give you today.